Ulyssesllc/yolov1/README.md

 # YOLOv1 Custom Vehicle Detection

-This project implements YOLOv1 for vehicle detection using either the original Pascal VOC dataset or a custom dataset in Pascal VOC format (e.g., exported from Roboflow).
+This project implements YOLOv1 for vehicle detection using either the original Pascal VOC dataset or any custom dataset in Pascal VOC format (e.g., exported from Roboflow).

 ## Project Structure